Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 Here are the answers to some commonly asked questions:

 There are many reasons why the spiritual awakening process happens.
 Major life changes, tragedies, losses, health crises, marriage, divorces, and other milestones can often trigger a new outlook on life.
-Whatever the case, spiritual awakenings occur when the soul is ready to undergo a process of transformation – and that occurs at different moments for everyone (if it happens at all).
+Whatever the case, spiritual awakenings occur when the soul is ready to surrender into the Absolute – and that occurs at different moments for everyone (if it happens at all).

 The spiritual awakening process is said to be a lifelong journey – once it begins, it never ends.
 However, the intensity of awakening varies and often we go through quiet and calm periods, followed by chaotic and intense periods of change.
 It’s important that we honor this ebb and flow of transformation, seeing it as a vibrant and ever-flowing journey, not a static and one-off destination.

 After undergoing a spiritual awakening, it’s important that you explore all the different spiritual paths available to you.
-Go with your heart and instincts, and choose a path that calls to you.
+Go with your heart and instincts, and choose a path that calls to your deepest needs.
 It’s also crucial to practice some form of inner work while walking your own path to ensure that you’re evolving, staying grounded, and healing inner wounds that may sabotage your progress.

 There are many reasons why you may have had a spiritual awakening.
 We know that awakenings are triggered by big life changes, breakdowns, breakthroughs, and traumatic situations.
 But why you had a spiritual awakening is simple: Life decided you were ready to finally wake up.